 - When to see your doctor about heart burn or indigestion

 What causes heartburn?

 Heartburn is caused by acid juices refluxing up into the gullet, or oesophagus, from the stomach.
-Known medically as gastroesophageal reflux disease, or GERD and GORD for short, this causes a hot, burning sensation behind the chest bone, which may spread up towards the throat.
+Known medically as gastroesophageal reflux disease (GERD or GORD for short), this causes a hot, burning sensation behind the chest bone, which may spread up towards the throat.
 Some cases of heartburn are so severe they resemble a heart attack.
 If you experience chest pain that worries you, seek medical help without delay as it is not always easy for doctors to tell the two apart without specific tests.

 In contrast, some people have so-called silent reflux, in which they don’t experience burning pain, but may have unexplained hoarseness, vocal fatigue, voice breaks, coughing, a sensation of a lump in the throat, or repeated swallowing or throat clearing.

 Symptoms of GERD